AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/live-hub-mobile-experience-for-learners.md

 >[!NOTE]
 >
 > The mobile app supports core Live Hub participation features.
 Some capabilities available in the desktop experience are not available on mobile devices.
-For a complete list of supported features across desktop, see [Getting started with Live Hub](./getting-started-live-hub.md).
+For a complete list of supported features across desktop, view [Getting started with Live Hub](./getting-started-live-hub.md).

 ## Learner experience on mobile